Updated on May 21, 2018

 Subsidies are also available if a person enrolls in an Obamacare plan outside of the open enrollment period so long as they have a qualifying life event.
 A couple examples of a qualifying life event are: you moved to a new state and your plan is no longer available to you, you lost your group health plan from your employer, you got married or divorced or you had a child or you just came out of being incarcerated.

 In 2017, CMS passed a rule that it made it increasingly more difficult and arduous to enroll in a plan outside of the open enrollment period, so be prepared with documentation proof of your qualifying life event and make sure you enroll within 60 days of the date that the event occurs in order to qualify.

 Although passed in 2010, Obamacare, also known by the more formal Patient Protection and Affordable Care Act or ACA, this healthcare law actually went into effect on Jan.
 1, 2014.
 Under the ACA, all Louisiana residents’ healthcare needs are fulfilled by a federally facilitated exchange, Healthcare.gov.

-By clicking on the federal Marketplace website, customers can compare available plans, whether private or for for-profit, and receive pricing and benefit information.
+By visiting the federal Marketplace website or a private, web-based broker to enroll, customers can compare available plans, whether private or for for-profit, and receive pricing and benefit information.
 But it’s important to thoroughly review your options.
 Thanks to Obamacare, there are such changes as: protections against unjustified rate hikes; exclusions due to pre-existing conditions; and the ability to remain on parents’ policies up to the age of 26.

 You can use the links below to get quotes direct from national insurance providers.